CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 1. Once again, return to the homepage.

 1. Locate the contact whose details you want to verify.
-Click on the "Details" button associated with that contact.
+Click on the **Details** button associated with that contact.

    ![](../../media/crud1.11.png)